datgooner/remi-test-fe/README.md

     ```bash
     docker build . -t <your-container-name>:<version>

-Replace <your-container-name> and <version> with the name and version you want.
+Replace 'your-container-name' and 'version' with the name and version you want.

 ## Usage